nathanstuart01/coding_assessment/Deployment_Instructions.md

 ### App Deployment Requirements

+To deploy the app to your local machine do thhe following:

 1. Install Docker:

 `https://docs.docker.com/get-docker/`

 2. Navigate to root directory of this app:

 `cd /path/to/code/coding_assessment/`

 3. Build Docker image:

 `docker build -t name_of_image:version_of_image .`

 4. Run Docker image as a container:

 `docker run --rm --name name_of_app_to_use -p 8000:5000 name_of_image:version_of_image`